 About the General Morgan Inn:

-The General Morgan Inn offers 50 beautifully detailed rooms, a presidential suite and executive apartment in historic Downtown Greeneville.
+The General Morgan Inn offers 50 beautifully detailed guest rooms, a spacious Morgan Suite and a stylish executive apartment in historic Downtown Greeneville.
 The hotel boasts Brumley’s, an award-winning restaurant with three distinct dining rooms, and a lounge featuring a wide selection of quality cocktails and a Wine Spectator and Wine Enthusiasts’ award-winning wine list.
-The restaurant is currently open for dinner, Tuesday-Saturday, 5-9 p.m.
-The hotel also has a Grand Ballroom and Garden Terrace, both popular venues for corporate meetings, retreats and weddings.
+The restaurant is currently open for dinner, Tuesdays-Saturdays, 5-9 p.m.
+The hotel also has a Grand Ballroom and Garden Terrace, popular venues for corporate meetings, retreats and weddings.

 The hotel, constructed in 1884, is listed on the National Register of Historic Places and is a member of the Historic Hotels of America, the official program for the National Trust for Historic Preservation.
 For more information on the hotel, located at 111 N. Main St., go to http://www.generalmorganinn.com or call 423-787-1000.